cokia/ETHSNAIL/README.md

 ## P.S.
 This project was started at Kookmin University SW Winter Camp with OSS Developer Forum and will be developed continuously. ~(if possible...)~~

-## TMI
-This project was started at Kookmin University SW Winter Camp with OSS Developer Forum and will be developed steadily ~~(if possible...)~~